Ajinkya239/KubeWeek/k8s_arch_comp.md

 ## Master Node Components
-1. **API Server**:  The API server is the front-end for the Kubernetes control plane.
-It exposes the Kubernetes API and serves as the gateway for all API requests.
-2. **Controller Manager**: The controller manager runs controllers that regulate the state of the cluster, ensuring that the desired state matches the actual state.
-3. **Scheduler**: The scheduler is responsible for assigning pods to available nodes based on resource requirements and constraints.
-4. **etcd**: etcd is a distributed key-value store that holds the configuration data and state of the Kubernetes cluster.
-5. **Cloud Controller Manager**: The cloud controller manager interacts with the cloud provider to manage resources such as load balancers and storage volumes.
+1. **API Server**:  Acts like the main gatekeeper for the cluster.
+It listens for requests to manage the cluster (like adding or updating applications) and makes sure everything is running smoothly by talking to other components.

+2. **etcd**: A special storage system.
+Think of it as a big notebook where Kubernetes keeps all the important information about your cluster, like what apps are running and where they are.

+3. **Scheduler**: Decides which computer (node) should run new applications.
+When you have new apps or services to run, the scheduler figures out the best computer to run them based on what’s available and what the apps need.

+4. **Controller Manager**: Makes sure everything is working as expected.
+It checks that the apps and services are running correctly and fixes any issues, like starting new instances if some fail or ensuring the right number of copies are running.

+5. **Cloud Controller Manager**: Handles cloud-specific tasks.
+If your cluster is running in a cloud service (like AWS or Google Cloud), this component takes care of things related to the cloud, such as managing virtual machines and network settings.

 ## Worker Node Components
-1. **Kubelet**: The kubelet is an agent that runs on each worker node.
-It ensures that containers are running as expected by managing pod lifecycles.
+1. **Kubelet**: Manages the containers (apps) on each node.
+It ensures that the containers (apps) are running on the nodes and makes sure they are behaving as they should.

-2. **Kube-Proxy**: Kube-proxy maintains network rules on each node to allow for communication between pods and services.
-3. **Container Runtime**: The container runtime is responsible for running containers.
-Examples include Docker, containerd, and CRI-O.
-4. **Cluster Networking**: Kubernetes networking provides the ability to communicate between pods and services across the cluster.
+2. **Kube-Proxy**: Manages network connections.
+It handles the network traffic to ensure that requests to your services get to the right place.

+3. **POD**: A pod is like a box that holds one or more containers.
+Containers are like small packages that run your applications.
+These containers share the same network namespace and storage, so they can easily communicate with each other and share data.